blindnet-io/product-management/refs/schemas/priv/RFC-PRIV.md

 ### Design Choices

 We have made the following choices:
 - **Language Independence**.
-The Privacy Request Interoperability Format is independent from any language for expressing structured data, and can be materialised in different forms such as json, xml, or other.
-A [json schema](prif.schema.json) is provided for convenience.
+The Privacy Request Interchange Vocabulary is independent from any programming language, or any format or language for expressing structured data, and can be materialised in different forms such as json, xml, or other.
+A [json schema](PRIV.schema.json) is provided for convenience.

 - **Rich Semantics**.
-The Privacy Request Interoperability Format includes reserved words to describe common types of Privacy Requests, categories of data, categories of data processing and other key concepts.
+The Privacy Request Interchange Vocabulary includes `terms` - reserved words to describe common types of Privacy Requests, categories of data, categories of data processing and other key notions.
 This choice is made to facilitate their uniform interpretation by the implementing systems.
 Their [human-readable titles and descriptions](dictionary) are provided in json format for convenience.

 - **Multiple User Identities**.
-The Privacy Request Interoperability Format  allows for a Data Subject to be identified using more than one user identity.
+The Privacy Request Interchange Vocabulary  allows for a Data Subject to be identified using more than one user identity.
 This choice is made to enable the Privacy Request to be easily exchanged across Systems that use different user identifiers.

 - **System as a Target**.
 The Privacy Requests are interpreted at the level of a particular System.
 If an Organisation operates several systems, and if the Data Subject wants to have the Privacy Request transmitted to all of them, each System may respond differently.
 The target of a Privacy Request is thus the System exposing an API for Privacy Requests.

 - **Decentralised IDs**.
-The Privacy Request Interoperability Format uses decentralised ways to uniquely identify Data Subjects, Systems, Requests and their elements.
+The Privacy Request Interchange Vocabulary uses decentralised ways to uniquely identify Data Subjects, Systems, Requests and their elements.
 The exchange of Privacy Requests can happen without a centralised entity to control identity disambiguation.

 ## Proposal